soundray/pincram/README.md

 It produces

-* a total brain volume mask
+* a total brain volume mask (parenchyma plus internal cerebrospinal fluid)

-* an intracranial volume mask
+* an intracranial volume mask that fully contains the former

-* optionally a probabilistic segmentation of the total brain
+* a probabilistic segmentation of the total brain

 corresponding to the target image.

-Pincram works with GNU parallel and PBS to parallelize the atlas-target registrations.
+Pincram works with GNU parallel or PBS to parallelize the atlas-target registrations.

 ## Dependencies